-The Grand Theatre welcomes the diversity of its patrons and visitors and is committed to working with individuals to remove barriers to participation where possible.
-As is consistent with the AODA and the OHRC, we strive to ensure everyone’s experiences with, and at, the Grand Theatre reflect the principles of dignity, independence, equal opportunity and integration.
+Kingston Grand Theatre welcomes the diversity of its patrons and visitors and is committed to working with individuals to remove barriers to participation where possible.
+As is consistent with the AODA and the OHRC, we strive to ensure everyone’s experiences with, and at, Kingston Grand Theatre reflects the principles of dignity, independence, equal opportunity, and integration.
 As a result, we also respectfully ask our patrons and visitors to be considerate and welcoming of those with whom they share this space.

 The Grand Theatre is an accessible building.
 Here is everything you need to know about attending a performance.

-The Grand Theatre can be accessed from the front, north entrance on Princess Street and the rear, south entrance off Opera Lane.
+Kingston Grand Theatre can be accessed from the front, north entrance on Princess Street, and the rear, south entrance off Opera Lane.
 The front and rear doors to the theatre walkway (connecting Princess Street to Opera Lane) have button-activated door openers.
 There is a ramp from the Opera Lane entrance into the walkway.

 The front and rear doors to the theatre walkway (connecting Princess Street to Opera Lane) have button-activated door openers.
 There is a ramp from the Opera Lane (rear) entrance into the walkway.
 Chown Garage (behind the Grand Theatre) has accessible parking spaces and an accessible elevator on the Brock Street side.